Midnight Hole NC – Great Smoky Mountain National Park

 Come prepared!
 Be sure to review our Day hiking Essentials before hitting the trail.

 There is a trail from the bathroom area to the trailhead.
-There are also bathrooms at the main parking area.
+There are also bathrooms in the main parking area.

 Fall at Midnight Hole